ArduPilot/ardupilot_wiki/dev/source/docs/git-rebase.rst

        git checkout topic-branch

-   If you want to create a new branch to work on which you would like to rebase on top of the Ardupilot master branch,
+   If you want to create a new branch to work on which you would like to rebase on top of the ArduPilot master branch,

    ::